 Aroma: herbaceous, sharp

-Affinities: Diluted Oregano Oil relieves cough and cold symptoms when inhaled, disinfects surfaces when used as a cleaning agent, and soothes inflammation and itchiness when used in moisturizers and shampoos.
+Affinities: Diluted Oregano Oil relieves cough and cold symptoms when inhaled, disinfects surfaces when used as a cleaning agent, and calms inflammation and itchiness when used in moisturizers and shampoos.
 Due to its antibacterial properties, it was used to not only preserve food but also to treat wounds and skin impurities.

 Folklore: The name Oregano is derived from the Ancient Greek terms “oros” and “ganos.”
 Together, they mean “joy of the mountains.”
 Oregano has been used for medicinal purposes since the time of Greek physicians Hippocrates and Maimonides, who prescribed it to their patients for their respiratory and digestive ailments.